tendant/simple-thumbnailer/README.md

 A worker that:
 1. Listens for **`images.uploaded`** events (the file already exists in the filesystem).
 2. Generates a thumbnail.
-3. Uploads the thumbnail to the **simple-content** system using its upload client.
+3. Uploads the thumbnail back into **simple-content** as derived content via the Go service library.
 4. Publishes a **`images.thumbnail.done`** event with upload metadata.

 Uses: